nathan-dunn/nathan-dunn.github.io/content/projects/Dashboard/index.md

 showInDemos: true
 ---

-A self-initiated internal tool I created to assist support staff, management, and developers at [IAS](https://www.integratedauctionsolutions.com/) to give an overhead view of all our Marketplace clients and their inventory, settings, and events.
+A self-initiated internal tool I created to assist support staff, management, and developers at [IAS](https://www.integratedauctionsolutions.com/) to give an overhead view of all our Marketplace clients and their inventory, settings, and events, test apis, and more.

-In addition it provides a way to quickly access a client's Marketplace and even allows testing of apis.
+I am currently in the process of adding TypeScript.